ddsky/spoonacular-api-clients/csharp/docs/IngredientsApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new IngredientsApi(config);
-            var id = 9266;  // decimal | The id of the ingredient you want the amount for. var nutrient = protein;  // string | The target nutrient.
-See a list of supported nutrients. var target = 2;  // decimal | The target number of the given nutrient. var unit = oz;  // string? | The target unit. (optional)
+            var id = 9266;  // int | The id of the ingredient you want the amount for. var nutrient = protein;  // string | The target nutrient.
+See a list of supported nutrients. var target = 2;  // int | The target number of the given nutrient. var unit = oz;  // string? | The target unit. (optional)

             try